-Fire breaks out at Essar Oil UK's Stanlow refinery
+Fire breaks out at Shell chemical plant in UK, nearby Essar refinery unaffected

 “The site produces a range of oil products including about one sixth of Britain’s transport fuels annually - about 4.4 billion litres of diesel, 3 billion litres of petrol and 2 billion litres of jet fuel,” Essar Oil UK’s website said.

-Reporting By Amanda Cooper, Shadia Nasralla; Editing by Adrian Croft
+Editing by Adrian Croft and Kirsten Donovan